thibaut-neoledge/azure-docs.fr-fr/articles/application-gateway/application-gateway-ilb.md

 <properties
-   pageTitle="Création et configuration d'une passerelle Application Gateway avec équilibrage de charge interne (ILB) dans un réseau virtuel | Microsoft Azure" description="Cette page fournit des instructions pour configurer une passerelle Application Gateway Azure avec un point de terminaison d'équilibrage de charge interne" documentationCenter="na" services="application-gateway" authors="georgewallace"
+   pageTitle="Create and Configure an Application Gateway with Internal Load Balancer (ILB) in a Virtual Network | Microsoft Azure" description="This page provides instructions to configure an Azure Application Gateway with an Internal Load Balanced endpoint" documentationCenter="na" services="application-gateway" authors="georgewallace"